 (Executive Director) Michael Rossato-Bennett is the Writer, Director and Producer of ALIVE INSIDE – winner of the 2014 Sundance Film Festival Audience Award for U.S. Documentary – and the founder of The Alive Inside Foundation.
-A social entrepreneur, he works to heal our culture in transition.
+An Architect of Change, he works to heal our culture in transition.
 His films are designed to inspire growth and raise our communal consciousness.
 In addition to ALIVE INSIDE, Rossato-Bennett is working on "Alive Inside Too," "Brian's Songs" and several other documentaries and books through his companies.
 He works in The Alive Inside Space in New York City.

 Here is Michael's TED Talk, explaining the journey of making, "Alive Inside."

 (Outreach and Strategy Director) Blazine Monaco is experienced in charitable organizational development from the ground up and is passionate about social responsibility and improving the lives of community members.
 President of Charity Moves, her Nonprofit Business Development services include operational analysis and fundraising services for mission fulfillment.
 She was Executive Director for Care for Others, a national, faith based organization founded by Mark and Mary Mekota and Jim and Laura DiLella in 2006 that strives to prevent hardworking individuals and families from potentially entering the cycle of poverty by providing them with financial assistance during a particularly difficult time.
 Blazine was Executive Director and Founder of The Littlest Heroes a nonprofit organization dedicated to improving the lives of children and teens with cancer and their families through services that heal the mind, body and spirit.